digideskio/employee-handbook/src/01-purpose.md

 Zinc exists for three reasons:

-* To demonstrate that work cultures of learning, trust, respect, empathy, collective ownership, and social compassion  are not incompatible with running a successful business.
+* To demonstrate that work cultures of learning, trust, respect, empathy, collective ownership, inclusion and social compassion are not incompatible with running a successful business.
-* To provide gainful employ for those who struggle to find work in the existing hiring landscape.
+* To provide gainful tech employment for those who struggle to find work in the existing hiring landscape.
-* To build our employees agency and opportunity by providing financial stability, strenghtening their skills, and time and funding to create businesses of their own.
+* To build our employees' agency and opportunities by providing financial stability and professional development, as well as the time and funding to create businesses of their own.

 ## Our Vision